-In the middle of this slide, Universal's management made one bold bet: securing the rights in 2007 to build a Harry Potter–themed area within IOA.
-Harry, it was thought, was possibly the only fictional character extant capable of trumping Mickey Mouse, and Universal went all-out, under J. K. Rowling’s watchful and exacting eye, to create a setting and attractions designed to be the envy of the industry.
+Incidentally, 2010 marked IOA’s coming-out party.
+In one of the greatest seismic shifts in theme park history, Universal secured the rights to build a Harry Potter–themed area within the park.
+Harry P. is possibly the only fictional character extant capable of trumping Mickey Mouse, and Universal has gone all-out, under J. K. Rowling’s watchful and exacting eye, to create a setting and attractions designed to be the envy of the industry.

 Disney and Universal officially downplay their fierce competition, pointing out that any new theme park or attraction makes Central Florida a more marketable destination.
 Behind closed doors, however, the two companies share a Pepsi-versus-Coke rivalry that keeps both working hard to gain a competitive edge.
 The good news is that all this translates into better and better attractions for you to enjoy.